ryanburst/HiveText/README.md

 The Hive Text `.cfg` file contains mod options for enabling or disabling the use of random text for each interaction.
 If an interaction is enabled, but there is no corresponding list key in the `.yml` file, it will pull from the `GenericText` list key instead.
 By doing this, you can provide text specific to a certain interaction **or** just random text.

-`Version checks with itself.
-If installed on the server, it will kick clients who do not have it installed.`

-`This mod uses ServerSync, if installed on the server and all clients, it will sync all configs to client`

-`This mod uses a file watcher.
-If the configuration file is not changed with BepInEx Configuration Manager, but changed in the file directly on the server, upon file save, it will sync the changes to all clients.`

 ## Installation Instructions